Satellite in the Sky

 Satellite in the Sky is a 1956 British CinemaScope science fiction film in Warner Color, produced by Edward J. Danziger and Harry Lee Danziger, directed by Paul Dickson, and starring Kieron Moore, Lois Maxwell, Donald Wolfit, and Bryan Forbes.
-The film was distributed by Warner Bros.
+It was distributed by Warner Bros.
 Pictures.
 Special effects were by Wally Veevers, who would later work on Stanley Kubrick's 2001: A Space Odyssey (1968).

 Plot

-After initial experiments using high-speed aircraft are finally successful, scientists in Great Britain plan to launch the "Stardust", the first manned spaceship to venture into outer space.
+After initial experiments using high-speed aircraft are finally successful, scientists in Great Britain plan to launch the Stardust, the first crewed spaceship to venture into outer space.
 Some of the crew members have concerned loved ones.
-Barbara (Thea Gregory), the wife of Larry Noble (Jimmy Hanley), and Ellen (Shirley Lawrence), the girlfriend of radio operator Jimmy Wheeler (Bryan Forbes), are afraid that the space flight will be dangerous.
+Barbara, the wife of Larry Noble, and Ellen, the girlfriend of radio operator Jimmy Wheeler, are afraid that the space flight will be dangerous.

-Although the crew, headed by Commander Michael Haydon (Kieron Moore), initially believe they are on a scientific mission, the "meteorologist" on board, Professor Merrity (Donald Wolfit), is revealed to be actually working for the United States to test an experimental nuclear "tritonium" bomb.
+Although the crew, headed by Commander Michael Haydon, initially believe they are on a scientific mission, the "meteorologist" on board, Professor Merrity, is revealed to be actually working for the United States to test an experimental nuclear "tritonium" bomb.
 The object is to use the super-powerful explosion to persuade nations to abandon nuclear weapons.

 Complications arise when a crew member discovers a stowaway.
-Troublesome reporter Kim Hamilton (Lois Maxwell) who has been very vocal about the worth of the mission and of space exploration in general, had impulsively stowed away the night before to get a first-hand experience of the flight and its crew.
+Troublesome reporter Kim Hamilton, who has been very vocal about the worth of the mission and of space exploration in general, had impulsively stowed away the night before to get a first-hand experience of the flight and its crew.

-The tritonium bomb is released from the ship into space, but when its propulsion unit fails and the bomb magnetically attaches itself to the hull of the spaceship, everyone's life is threatened.
+The tritonium bomb is released from the ship into space, but when its propulsion unit fails and the bomb magnetically attaches itself to the hull of the spaceship, everyone's lives are threatened.
 The crew and their surprise guest race against time to defuse or escape the bomb.